web-vision/wv_deepltranslate/Documentation/Editor/Usage/Index.rst

 Translating a page
 ------------------

-*wv_deepltranslate* adds a separate dropdown for DeepL translation of a page to the list and web module.
+*deepltranslate_core* adds a separate dropdown for DeepL translation of a page to the list and web module.
 The dropdown is filtered to not translated pages and against DeepL API possible translation languages.